Labour History in Abbotsford Logo

 Fort Langley Established

 The Hudson’s Bay Company (HBC) built Fort Langley 30 kilometres up the Fraser River, where Derby Ranch is today.
 The company tried to convince the Stó:lō people to trap furs, but the Stó:lō chose to keep their traditional salmon trade.
-Because of this, Fort Langley became a place mainly a salmon trading post.
+Because of this, Fort Langley became mainly a salmon trading post.

 April – July 1858